JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Analyse System F.md

 ### Portion sizes
 ### User error:
 User [forgetting] to record certain foods or misreading nutrition labels.
+### Technology limitations:

-Technology limitations: Some nutrient tracking tools may have limitations or inaccuracies in the nutrient data they provide.
-It's important to use reliable and well-tested technology for nutrient tracking.
+Some nutrient tracking tools may have limitations or inaccuracies

-Cultural and regional differences: Different cultures and regions may have different food preferences and dietary patterns, which can impact the accuracy of nutrient tracking.
+### Cultural and regional differences:
+[have different food preferences and dietary patterns]

-Changes in food production: Changes in food production, such as the use of new ingredients or production methods, can impact the accuracy of nutrient tracking.
+### Changes in food production:
+new [ingredients or production methods], can impact the accuracy of nutrient tracking.